dsccommunity/dsccommunity.org/content/blog/how-to-use-dsc-logging.en.md

 ...
 ```

-You can use the pipeline and filtering to extract the job you are interested in.
+You can use the pipeline and filter to extract the job you are interested in.
 For example:

 ```PowerShell